 Wednesday, September 13, 2017

-Tuesday, May 9, 2017
+Tuesday, August 15, 2017

-For more information about the free Career Fair, or to find out more about the programs and services offered by Project Self-Sufficiency, call 973-940-3500 or 844-807-3500, or visit www.projectselfsufficiency.org.
+To register for the free parenting workshops, to discuss your parenting needs, or to find out more about other programs and services available at the Sussex County Family Success Center at Project Self-Sufficiency, call 973-940-3500 or 844-807-3500, or visit www.projectselfsufficiency.org.

 Project Self-Sufficiency will sponsor a free seminar about issues related to Family Law on Wednesday, August 16th, from 6:00 – 8:00 p.m. at the agency’s campus, located at 127 Mill Street in Newton.
 The program will address child support, grounds for divorce, court procedures, custody, alimony, parenting time, equitable distribution of assets, and other topics related to divorce.
 The presentation, which will be facilitated by Sussex County attorney Mariann Murphy, Esquire, is free and open to the public, but registration is required.
 To register call Project Self-Sufficiency at 973-940-3500.